Updated Jan 10, 2018

 Stem – to originate, derive, or be descendent …

-“the embryonic cell type considered to be the ancestor (of) myelin … is reformed in the lesion in the same way it is formed in normal development.”
 My girls were models for normal development; I was the model for normal re-development.
-Traditional medical practitioners believe recovery to be abnormal.
+Traditional medical practitioners believe recovery to be impossible.
 After all this time, you can imagine my excitement on reading two newspaper articles that appeared recently.

 Stem cell injections help mice walk again, by Lauran Neergaard, The Associated Press, Hamilton Spectator, Tuesday, September 20, 2005.
 The title of the journal article is, Human neural stem cells differentiate and promote locomotor recovery in spinal cord-injured mice.